 Part lecture, part discussion, with exercises and extensive hands-on practice

-A chatbot is a computerized assistant designed to automate user interactions on various messaging platforms, enabling tasks to be completed more efficiently without the need for direct human interaction.
+A chatbot or bot serves as a digital assistant designed to automate user interactions across various messaging platforms, enabling tasks to be completed more efficiently without requiring direct human-to-human communication.

-In this instructor-led, live training, participants will gain an understanding of how to develop a chatbot as they work through the creation of sample chatbots using bot development tools and frameworks.
+In this instructor-led, live training, participants will gain the skills necessary to begin developing bots by working through the creation of sample chatbots using specialized development tools and frameworks.

 By the end of this training, participants will be able to: